pkic/pkic.org/content/blog/2013/2013-02-14-certificate-revocation-and-ocsp-stapling.md

 ### What can be done to improve certificate revocation?

 The CA Security Council believes strongly that certificate revocation provides the best method of protecting web users from a malicious certificate.
-That&rsquo;s why its members have joined together to encourage the promotion and adoption of OCSP stapling (defined in RFC 6066) as a practical initiative that can be easily implemented and that can have a widespread effect on protecting the internet for everyone, while enhancing the browsing experience.
+That’s why its members have joined together to encourage the promotion and adoption of OCSP stapling (defined in RFC 6066) as a practical initiative that can be easily implemented and that can have a widespread effect on protecting the internet for everyone, while enhancing the browsing experience.

 The CASC plans to educate affected parties in the coming months through blog posts, conference presentations, and other resources that will help people learn about OCSP stapling and make it easier for web server administrators to understand how to enable OCSP stapling on their servers.
 We also plan to encourage wider adoption of this critical technology among software vendors and browsers.